-Knowing which beaches are dog-friendly while on holiday with us at dog-friendly Gwelmor in north Cornwall is key to a happy hound and human – and not being stung with a hefty fine!
+Finding dog-friendly beaches while on holiday in North Cornwall is key to a happy hound and human – and not being stung with a hefty fine!

-Positioned just four minutes from the sea, guests at Gwelmor have a whole host of fantastic beaches right on their doorstep to keep everyone happy and well exercised.
+Gwelmor holiday cottage at Widemouth Bay, near Bude, has a whole host of fantastic beaches right on its doorstep, helping to keep everyone happy and well exercised.

 Two of our all-time favourite dog-friendly beaches are Northcott Mouth, just 11 mins drive along the seafront north from Gwelmor, and Sandymouth, a further five mins drive north.

 Both are National Trust beaches and dog friendly all year round.
 Sandymouth is two kilometres long and at low tide a great expanse of sand is exposed, whilst at high tide it is mostly shingle.

 Sandymouth is a great place for a spot of body boarding and has toilet facilities and a café so you can make a day of it.